-Prior to the pandemic, in 2019, our progress results were above a verage in both schools and attainment placed both schools in the top 5 in Slough, as well as above average nationally.
-In the same year, we were again invited to contribute to the 2020 Parliamentary review, and whilst the pandemic delayed publication this was finally published in summer 2021, showcasing Marish Academy Trust's best practice.
-Such sustained success would not be possible without a robust financial planning and comprehensive school improvement plan.
+Prior to the pandemic, in 2019, our progress results were above average in both schools and attainment placed both schools in the top 5 in Slough, as well as above average nationally.
+In 2024 our KS2 progress and attainment results were well above national averages once again.

-However, the pandemic years have prompted the preparation, launch, regular review and update of a five-year strategic plan which ensures we can manage the trust strategically, planning ahead in terms of financial budgeting and educational aims and outcomes, as well as taking account of the prospective opportunities and challenges.
-Launched at the start of 2020/21, the five-year strategic plan has begun to be embedded in 2021/22 and has now been through a full cycle of evaluation.
-In 2022/23, the strategic plan will be developed further to guide and secure the future success of the Trust.
-Various scenarios have been considered based on past performance and their likelihood of recurrence in future.
+Moreover, the last five turbulent years have prompted the preparation, launch, regular review and update of a five-year strategic plan which ensures we can manage the trust strategically, planning ahead in terms of financial budgeting and educational aims and outcomes, as well as taking account of the prospective opportunities and challenges.
+Launched at the start of 2020/21, the five-year strategic plan began to be embedded in 2021/22 and in 2024 has been through three full cycles of evaluation.
+In 2024/25, the strategic plan will be developed further to guide and secure the future success of the Trust.

-Based on these scenarios, the likeliest overall future outlook for the Trust is moderately positive to positive.
+Various scenarios have been considered based on past performance and their likelihood of recurrence in future and based on these, the likeliest overall future outlook for the Trust is moderately positive to positive.
 Nonetheless, potential negative impact factors must also be considered, and therefore regular financial monitoring and control is vital to long term sustainability.

-Here our finance, audit and risk committee plays a vital part, providing challenge and support to the Academy Leadership Team and ensuring we are not only compliant with the latest Academies Financial Handbook, (now the Academy Trust Handbook), but also demonstrate best practice in strategic planning, completing regular resource, premises and curriculum management forecasts, compared to actual expenditure in this and previous years.
+Here our finance, audit and risk committee plays a vital part, providing challenge and support to the Academy Leadership Team and ensuring we are not only compliant with the latest Academy Trust Handbook, but also demonstrate best practice in strategic planning, completing regular resource, premises and curriculum management forecasts, compared to actual expenditure in this and previous years.

 Moreover, the Trust has a well-established reserves policy that protects the operation of the schools and contributes to their future security.
 These measures ensure the Trust conforms to best practice, and form part of its overall financial control and governance framework.